LBC is committed to working collaboratively with other NGOs both on a national and international basis.

 Bone marrow (or stem cell) transplantation is the only potentially curative treatment for many patients with a blood cancer or blood condition.
 The most suitable donor is a fully matched (tissue-typed) family member, but only 1 in 3 patients are lucky enough to find a family match so a search for an unrelated donor is often necessary.

-The New Zealand Bone Marrow Donor Registry, which is administered and operated by LBC, lists over 11,700 people (75% are of Maori or Pacific Island descent) who are willing to donate their bone marrow (or stem cells) to patients world-wide.
+The New Zealand Bone Marrow Donor Registry, which is administered and operated by the NZ Blood Service, lists over 11,700 people (75% are of Maori or Pacific Island descent) who are willing to donate their bone marrow (or stem cells) to patients world-wide.
 The NZBMDR is also part of a worldwide network of registries, which contains over 26.7 million unrelated donors.

 To learn more, visit: www.bonemarrow.org.nz